IBM/spectrum-virtualize-exporter/docs/lsdrive_settings.md

 ### spectrum_drive_firmware_level

-- 0: Firmware levels are consistent across all drives
+- 0: Firmware level is consistent with disk drive 0.
-- 1: Firmware level is not consistent with other drives
+- 1: Firmware level is not consistent with disk drive 0.

+### spectrum_drive_firmware_level_consistency

+- 0: Firmware levels are consistent.
+- 1: Firmware levels are not consistent.

 ## Sample Metrics